How does the federal tax system affect low-income households?

-In contrast, the average payroll tax rate for households in the lowest income quintile is 6.4 percent (very similar to the average rate of 6.9 percent for all households).
+In contrast, the average payroll tax rate for households in the lowest income quintile is 6.9 percent (the same as the 6.9 percent average rate for all households).
 The payroll tax is by far the most significant federal tax for households in the lowest income quintile, in terms of how much they pay.

 Of course, low-income households pay federal excise taxes on specific products, including cigarettes, alcohol, and gasoline.
 Low-income households also indirectly pay some corporate income tax, to the extent that corporations pass tax burdens back to workers’ wages.

 In many cases, low-income households owe no income tax.
 All households can claim a standard deduction to reduce their taxable income, and many families with children can offset income taxes with the child tax credit.
-In 2018, the standard deduction is $24,000 for married couples, $18,000 for single parents, and $12,000 for singles.
-These are higher amounts than in prior years because of the 2017 Tax Cuts and Jobs Act, but the Act also eliminated the personal exemption, which in past years also reduced taxable income.
+In 2020, the standard deduction is $24,800 for married couples, $18,650 for single parents, and $12,400 for singles.
+Prior to the Tax Cuts and Jobs Act, families could also reduce the amount of income they owed tax on by a per-person exemption.
+The TJCA reduced the personal exemption to $0.
 Households with income above the standard deduction often still do not owe federal income because they can claim child tax credits, which can offset up to $2,000 of taxes for each child under 17 and $500 for other dependents, including older children.

 Households can have negative federal income tax rates if they receive refundable tax credits.
 The EITC is a refundable credit that subsidizes earnings, particularly for workers with children.
 The CTC provides workers with children a credit of up to $2,000 per child under age 17, up to $1,400 of which can be received as a refund.
 Together, these credits deliver substantial assistance to low-income families with children.
 (A small EITC is also available to childless workers.)
 If refundable credits exceed taxes owed, households receive the excess as a payment.
 The net refunds created by these credits show up as negative average tax rates.

-The Tax Policy Center estimates that in 2018, the CTC and the EITC together will average $810 for households in the lowest income quintile.
-About 30 percent of households in the lowest quintile will receive one or both of these refundable credits (figure 1).
+The Tax Policy Center estimates that in 2020, the CTC and the EITC together will average $860 for households in the lowest income quintile.
+About 30 percent of households in the lowest quintile will receive one or both refundable credits (figure 1).

 Average tax rates for low-income households have changed markedly over the past quarter-century.
 Creation of the CTC and expansion of the EITC both lowered the effective individual income tax rate for low-income households from about 0.5 percent in the early 1980s to its negative value today (figure 2).
 In contrast, the effective payroll tax rate for households in the lowest income quintile increased by more than half over the same period (setting aside the temporary payroll tax reduction in 2011 and 2012).
 The effective corporate income tax rate borne by low-income households has also fallen since 1979, while the effective excise tax rate rose slightly.